-This recipe for homemade tortillas is so stinkin easy, and I have to say that they are absolutely fantastic!
-These corn tortillas are just as pliable and soft as any flour tortilla and they have just great flavor!
+This recipe for corn tortillas is so stinkin easy, and I have to say that they are absolutely fantastic!
+These tortillas are just as pliable and soft as any flour tortilla and they have just great flavor!

 My daughter and my husband both tried them and said they tasted great.
 No complaints whatsoever and that’s something!
 We ate them with the Pulled Pork Tacos we posted recently.